Namitamittal97111/EDA-Project-Roller-Coasters-US/README.md

 ## Files Included
-exploratory_data_analysis.ipynb: This is the main notebook file containing the code for the analysis. roller_coasters.csv: This is the data file containing the roller coaster data.
+1. eda_project.ipynb: This is the main notebook file containing the code for the analysis.
+2. coater_db : This is the data file containing the roller coaster data.

-Analysis Overview
+## Analysis Overview
 The analysis will follow the typical EDA process, which includes the following steps:

 Data Cleaning: We will clean the data by removing any duplicates, handling missing values, and converting data types as needed.